kienstra/adapter-gravity-add-on/readme.md

 ## Upgrade Notice ##

 ### 1.0.2 ###
 Please upgrade if you have Gravity Forms 1.9 or above.
-If you've used this add-on to output a placeholder, please follow the instructions in the screencast to enter a placeholder in the native Gravity Forms editor.
+If you've used this to display a form horizontally or output a placeholder, please follow the instructions in this [setup video](https://youtu.be/xPHsKf5rUNg).

 ### 1.0.1 ###
 Please upgrade for the security improvements.